irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Hailstorm now has 210/630 ammo, better accuracy/stability stats and no damage drop-off penalties.
 Ammo pick up for it is slightly better then in vanilla as well.

 ### Grenade and rocket launchers (Underbarrels included):
-* Piglet launcher received a reload speed buff.
+* Piglet launcher received a reload speed buff
+* Basilisk 3V received 2 new attachments that limit it's mag capacity for ease of use, while also providing some other minor stat adjustments
 * Overall ammo pick up for all launchers is ~20% higher then in vanilla PD2, but now varies more depending on the grenade launcher and it's damage.
 * All grenades now have MUCH more detail in their descriptions.
 They now include ammo pick up adjustments, damage over time, and other additional properties.
 * Added a high velocity grenade to almost all GL's

 #### Grenade launcher's ammunition with noticable differenes:
 * High velocity rounds: New greande type (not avialable on Basilisk 3V and Arbiter grenade launchers).
 Grenade's travel speed is tripled at a cost of 20% ammo pick up.
 Other stats are identicall to standard frag round.
 NOTE: does not work as a client, because host handles projectiles in PD2 and i can't do anything about it.
 What i can do, is make your ammo pick up identicall to the standard frag round if you are playing as a client, so you wouldnt have to worry about swapping nade types all the time.
-* Poison grenades: practically can't kill anything, BUT the damage over time effect is now 20 seconds, and during the FULL 20 SECOND DURATION enemies are now stun locked in the vomitting animation.
+* Poison grenades: practically can't kill anything, BUT the damage over time effect is now 16 seconds, and during the FULL 16 SECOND DURATION enemies are now stun locked in the vomitting animation.
 This makes poision an extremely effective slow-down/crowd control tool, escpecially if you use it in chokes, or on enemies that are really far away.
 Also keeping your grinder/anarchist regen is even easier now.
+Ammo pick up is lower then in the base game.
 * Incendiary grenades: Ammo pick up is now reduced even more then in the base game.
+* Sting grenades (the shotgun-like one) now provides 250% increased ammo pick up instead of ~150%

 # Throwables:
 ### General updates: